PliniLeonardo/PliniLeonardo.github.io/_teaching/TA_amazon.md

 location: "Rome, Italy"
 ---

-Teaching Assistant during the Training Camp offered by Amazon Web Services
+Teaching Assistant during the Training Camp offered by Amazon Web Services at Sapienza University of Rome 2022/23.